 Previous Press Releases

-Sam Raudenbush, Bellwether Class of 2009, remembered by Hall of Fame for Healthcare Supply Chain Leadership
+George Hansen, SPD/OR equipment planning, facility design expert, remembered by Hall of Fame for Healthcare Supply Chain Leadership

 About Bellwether League

-Bellwether League’s Board of Directors, a veteran group of industry advocates, selects deceased, retired and currently active professionals with a minimum of 25 years of exemplary service and leadership performance in supply chain operations that meet its criteria to be publicly recognized.
-Honorees demonstrate their qualifications by advancing the profession through work experience and performance and active participation in professional organizations and their communities.
+The Board selects deceased, retired and currently active professionals with a minimum of 25 years of exemplary service and leadership performance in supply chain operations that meet its criteria to be publicly recognized as Bellwether Class Honorees.
+Those honored demonstrate their qualifications by advancing the profession through work experience and performance and active participation in professional organizations and their communities.

 Launched in late July 2007 by a group of influential veterans in the healthcare supply chain industry, Bellwether League Inc., is a 501(c)(6) not-for-profit corporation that identifies and honors men and women who have demonstrated significant leadership in, influence on and contributions to the supply chain from healthcare providers, healthcare product manufacturers and distributors, group purchasing organizations, consulting firms, educational institutions and media outlets.